poppingc/test-sol/README.md

 Here’s our future development:
 - Build2Earn: CheersLand will attract game builders to list their games with CheersLand API and use the same module around the fourth quarter.
 - NFT Market for trading in-game items.
-3.Optimistic Governance Module for CheersLand DAO and holders.
+- Optimistic Governance Module for CheersLand DAO and holders.